1109akshatverma/hashcode_blog/cm9ydruif000j09lec6kc919j.md

 ## Task

 **Create a Windows Server VM in azure and make it Domain Controller.
 Add 3 Organization Unit (Production, Engineer, Sales) and inside each OU create 1 User.
-Create a new Windows Enterprise Vm and connect this VM to the Domain Controller and sync the users.**
+Create a new Windows Vm and connect this VM to the Domain Controller and sync the users.**

 ## Steps